AdobeDocs/campaign-classic.en/help/configuration/using/web-service-calls.md

 #### Messages {#messages}

-The `<message>  describes the names and types of a set of fields to be sent.
-The method uses two messages to pass as a parameter ("ExecuteQueryIn") and the return value ("ExecuteQueryOut"). </message>`
+The `<message>` describes the names and types of a set of fields to be sent.
+The method uses two messages to pass as a parameter ("ExecuteQueryIn") and the return value ("ExecuteQueryOut").

 ```
 <message name="ExecuteQueryIn">